Domestic Assault Attorney

 - Criminal mistreatment

 - Restraining orders

-Domestic Violence can be summarized in the law’s eyes as physical violence, a threat of violence, or abuse which occurs in the following relationships:
+Domestic violence can be summarized in the law’s eyes as physical violence, a threat of violence or abuse that occurs in the following relationships:

 - Couples living together